henningonsbring/Recipes/skagenrora.md

 4. Add black pepper, salt, lemon juice and mix
 5. Add mayonnaise, creme fraiche and mix
 6. Add shrimps and mix

+## Serving Suggestions
+Baked potatoes: 225 °C in the oven for 60 min